What is a Midfoot Sprain?

 How do you diagnose a midfoot sprain?

 An athlete with a midfoot sprain will have sustained a twisting or pivoting injury to his or her foot.
-They will develop immediate pain and later swelling in the central region of their foot.
-The swelling often can lead to bruising on either the top or bottom or the foot.
+They will develop immediate pain and later front of foot swelling in the central region of their foot.
+The swelling often can lead to bruising on either the top of foot or bottom of the foot.
 How much swelling and subsequent bruising occurs is related to how severe the injury is.
 The athlete will also complain of pain with bearing weight.
 In milder injuries they will be able to walk without too much pain, but the higher demands on the foot in athletics will be painful.
 On the other end of the spectrum, in more severe injuries, the injured athlete may not be able to bear any weight even to walk.

 On physical examination, the injured foot will look swollen and be tender over the injured joints.
 It’s important that the examining physician localize the injury to the specific joints involved.
 The tendons of the foot should remain intact in a midfoot sprain, however their motion may produce pain in the foot if they place stress on the injured joints with motion.